rmartico/UBUMonitorDocs_en/docs/source/courseselection.rst

 Additionally the **advanced option** of downloading **Web logs only** is left if you want to download only logs from the browser (ignoring client, *web service*, *restore* or unclassified logs).
 By default it is unchecked and only recommended for advanced users.

 We press the button **Enter** to start the download.
-This data download process may **take several minutes for the first download** (depending on the number of students, size of the qualifier, number of new records and activities with active completion tracking).
+This data download process may **take several minutes for the first download** (depending on the number of students, size of the gradebook, number of new logs and activities with active completion tracking).

-A progress bar will be displayed at the bottom indicating the stages completed (uploading of the scorer, downloading of activity completion, downloading of the log and parsing of logs). **Further updates will be shorter**, as the log loading is incremental, although the qualifier and activity completion is always fully updated.
+A progress bar will be displayed at the bottom indicating the stages completed (uploading of the gradebook, downloading of activity completion, downloading of the log and parsing of logs). **Further updates will be shorter**, as the log loading is incremental, although the gradebook and activity completion is always fully updated.

-On the other hand, it is **VERY IMPORTANT** that the percentage information is visible in the appraiser (by default it is visible in Moodle) for correct reading and subsequent display of the appraisals.
+On the other hand, it is **VERY IMPORTANT** that the percentage information is visible in the gradebook configuration (by default it is visible in Moodle) for correct reading and subsequent display of the grades.

 Once the download is finished, the main window of the application will be shown.